luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 After aligning and before performing downstream analyses check for:
 1. Excessive amounts of reads not aligned
-2. Obvious biases in the read distributions: 3' & 5' bias
+2. Obvious biases in the read distributions: 3' & 5' bias, base distribution, nucleotide content
+3. Read quality
+4. Sequencing depth
-3. Similarity between replicate samples
+5. Similarity between replicate samples

-### Alignment Assessments
+# Alignment Assessments

 Check that alignment rate of RNA-seq reads is > 70%: